 How Breast Shape Defines Results

 When having breast augmentation, it is important to have realistic expectations.
-This starts from understanding what the surgery can and cannot do.
+This starts from understanding what surgery can and cannot do.
 First of all, your body’s natural shape will determine much of the outcome.
 The plastic surgeon will take this into account during the initial exam.

 Here are some basics on breast structure and body shape.
 Understanding this will help explain how the breast augmentation result will vary from woman to woman.